devacfr/maven-config/src/site/markdown/doc/index.md

 Using batch mode `--batch-mode` with no other configuration will cause the Release Plugin to use default values for the release version, the SCM tag, and the next development version.

 The maven phase `release` appends the profile `release` during the execution changing the compilation configuration as *no debug* and *optimize*.
+The generated artifacts  are deployed on the distribution server and the site with quality code reports is published on github.

 Whether the release failed, you are need rollback a release following action in order.
 You haven't run `release:clean` on the project before rollback.
 This means that the backup files and the release descriptor from the previous release command still exists.